 One of the first places to look for jobs is the Military Spouse Employment Partnership Job Search.
 Hundreds of partner employers have made the commitment to recruit, hire, promote and retain military spouses in portable careers.

 Make sure you have the correct type of resume when applying for these positions.
-Talk to your installation service provider or call 800-342-9647 and speak with a career coach for resume assistance.
-Search and apply for positions through USAJOBS and your service branch.
+Talk to your installation service provider or call Military OneSource at 800-342-9647 and speak with a SECO career coach for resume assistance.
+Search and apply for positions through the USAJOBS website and your service branch.

 Professional organizations, networking and volunteering